 During 2007-2008, the Division of Career and Adult Education developed policies and procedures for coordination of the development, submission, and implementation of the State Plan.
-The Vice Chancellor (State CTE Director) for the Division of Career and Adult Education installed a multi-tiered reauthorization committee structure to identify the major Perkins IV implementation issues and develop recommendations for implementation into the State Plan.
-The following illustrates the multi-tiered system that was utilized during 2007-2008.
+The Vice Chancellor (State CTE Director) for the Division of Career and Adult Education installed a multi-tiered reauthorization committee structure to identify the major Perkins IV

-Members of the CTE Programs, Grants, Funding, Accountability/Data, Tech Prep and Incentive/Sanctions Subcommittees utilized majority rule to select one of two alternatives, based on which alternative had more than half the votes.
+Members of the CTE Programs, Grants, Funding, Accountability/Data, Tech Prep, and Incentive/Sanctions Subcommittees utilized majority rule to select one of two alternatives, based on which alternative had more than half the votes.
 Secret ballots were utilized by subcommittees, if that was the preference of the subcommittee members.

 Subcommittee recommendations were reviewed and analyzed by the State Advisory Committee (SAC).
 Three quarters of the SAC members were required to approve subcommittee recommendations.
-The Tech Prep subcommittee recommendation to maintain Tech Prep as a separate program during 2008-2013 did not receive threequarters SAC support.
+The Tech Prep subcommittee recommendation to maintain Tech Prep as a separate program during 2008-2013 did not receive three-quarters SAC support.
 This was the only subcommittee recommendation that was not adopted by the SAC.

-SAC recommendations were sent to the Steering Committee for final review, consideration and adoption into the State Plan.
+SAC recommendations were sent to the Steering Committee for final review, consideration, and adoption into the State Plan.
 The Steering Committee accepted all of the SAC's recommendations for implementation into the State Plan.